elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Each DOM node belongs to the corresponding built-in class.
-The root of the hierarchy is EventTarget, that is inherited by Node, and other DOM nodes inherit from it such as text, element, and comment nodes.
+The root of the hierarchy is EventTarget, inherited by the node, and other DOM nodes inherit from it, such as text, element, and comment nodes.
 </div>
   </div>
 </details>

 ---

-### Briefly explain the purpose of the EventTarget abstract class.
+### Briefly explain the purpose of the EventTarget abstract class?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> EventTarget is the root “abstract” class.
-Objects of that class are never created.
-It serves as a base, so that all DOM nodes support so-called “events”.
+Objects of that class never get created, and it serves as a base so that all DOM nodes support so-called “events”.
 </div>
   </div>
 </details>

 ---

-### Can you explain the function of the Node abstract class?
+### Can you describe the Node abstract class's function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Node is also an “abstract” class, serving as a base for DOM nodes.
-It provides the core tree functionality: parentNode, nextSibling, childNodes and so on (they are getters).
-Objects of Node class are never created.
-But there are concrete node classes that inherit from it, namely: Text for text nodes, Element for element nodes and more exotic ones like Comment for comment nodes.
+It provides the core tree functionality: parentNode, nextSibling, childNodes, and more (they are getters).
+Objects of the node class get created.
+But concrete node classes inherit from it: Text nodes for text nodes, Element nodes for element nodes, and more exotic ones like Comment nodes for comment nodes.
 </div>
   </div>
 </details>

 ---

-### Please explain the purpose of the Element base class.
+### Can you please explain the purpose of the Element base class?

 <details>
   <summary><strong>View Answer:</strong></summary>